 - Chop the onions and add them to the bag, add the sesame oil.
 Mix well.
 Scoop out about half a cup and set aside to reserve.

-- Next add the chicken to the ziplock bag.
+- Next place chicken in the ziplock bag.
 Refrigerate for at least two hours.
 You can even leave it overnight.
 (This is simple enough to put together before work in the morning and grill when you get home.)

 - When it's time to grill, remove the chicken from the bag shaking off the excess liquid.
 Discard the liquid.
 Grill the chicken until the thighs are completely cooked thru - about 6-8 minutes per side depending on the size of the meat.